hazurd/TV_Sales/README.md

 # README #
+***WARNING***This app is a work in progress

-This README would normally document whatever steps are necessary to get your application up and running.
+This README will (in time) describe steps necessary to get this application up and running.

 ### What is this repository for? ###

 * Quick summary
-* Version
+* Version 1.0.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###